Prince George's County's First African-American Settlement (1924)

 Mayor Robinson became active in North Brentwood in 1977.
 She has worn many community hats: Councilmember, Clerk, and President of the North Brentwood Recreation Council, and as Town Mayor.
 For decades, Mayor Robinson has worked diligently to bring our Town's history and auspices to the eyes of county and state government.

 In addition to her elected posts, she’s an active member of North Brentwood Citizens Association, North Brentwood Historical Society, and the African American Mayors Association.
-Mayor Robinson is also a board member of Prince George’s Arts and Humanities Council, and PG County Municipal Association.
+Mayor Robinson is also a board member of Prince George’s Arts and Humanities Council, MD Black Mayors, and PG County Municipal Association.

 Mayor Robinson is glad to see North Brentwood’s development as a sustainable community and is pleased to see diversity and growth in the Town.
 She feels North Brentwood is the best community in which to live in northern Prince George’s County.